Connect with others who understand.

 Medically reviewed by Kevin Berman, M.D., Ph.D.

 Vaping has recently become a popular alternative to cigarette smoking, particularly among young adults.
-People may take up vaping to manage stress or quit smoking cigarettes, or it may be common in their social circles.
+People may take up vaping to manage stress, quit smoking cigarettes, or fit in with their social circles.
+Many people know that electronic cigarettes can harm the lungs and heart.
+But some may not know that vaping can also affect skin conditions like eczema.

 What Is Vaping?